Shehbaz Sharif: 2022 Pakistan floods

 In response to the floods and farmer sit-ins over electricity and fuel bills, Sharif launched the Kissan Package for farmers' relief, forming a federal committee and unveiling a Rs.
 600 billion package.
 As a part of this package, the government would provide Rs.
 50 billion subsidised loans to young entrepreneurs in the agriculture sector across the country, alongside Rs.
 10 billion to small and medium enterprises in the agriculture sector.
 In addition to these measures, the package rolled out Rs.
-5 billion to landless farmers affected by the floods, and the provision of 1.2 million bags of certified seeds flood-affected farmers.
+5 billion to landless farmers affected by the floods, and the provision of 1.2 million bags of certified seeds to flood-affected farmers.
 In regards to cost divisions, Sharif stated that the federal government would provide 50% of the contributions while the four provinces would provide the other 50%.
-Sharif's government also reduced duties on knock-down kits tractor parts fro 35 to 15%, and wheat imports were enhanced to 2.6 million tonnes in order to prevent a national wheat shortage.
+Sharif's government also reduced duties on knock-down kits tractor parts from 35% to 15%, and wheat imports were enhanced to 2.6 million tonnes in order to prevent a national wheat shortage.
 These measures in the Kissan Package were implemented to enhance the agriculture sector and its related sectors such as the fertiliser industry, and particularly to mitigate the harmful economic effects of the floods on the country.